 Jamaica's Usain Bolt ran the 100 meters in 9.63 seconds last night.
 That is an Olympic record.
 It will take just a bit more than 9.63 seconds to talk about what it means.
-And NPR's Mike Pesca, the Usain Bolt of sports reporters is on the line.
+And NPR's Mike Pesca, the Usain Bolt of sports reporters, is on the line.
+Mike, good morning.

 INSKEEP: Well, Usain Bolt said he was only 95 percent healthy when he ran this race.
-What does it mean to be 95 percent healthy?
+What does that mean - to be 95 percent healthy?

 INSKEEP: Well, even you referred to a bolt out of the blue there, Mike.
 So you're right onboard.

 INSKEEP: So what's the other news in track and field?

 PESCA: Well, you know, yesterday, Sanya Richards-Ross won the 400 gold medal.
 DeeDee Trotter came in third with the bronze.
 Unfortunately for the United States, in the men's version of that race - which goes today - no man will compete.
 LaShawn Merritt injured himself.
 It's the first time, other than when the U.S. boycotted in '80, that they won't have a man in the 400.
 They've won a medal every year since 1920.

 But the United States and America - and I'll get to - I'll explain why there - it's a little different - have two medal contenders in the 400 meter hurdles.
 Tinsley - Michael Tinsley, he's a medal contender.
 But the strong favorite is Javier Culson.
 And he's from Puerto Rico.
 They compete under their own flag in the Olympics.
 They've never won a gold medal.
 He could win it.